 Office cites legislation that bars comments on investigations.

 They turned to Agatha Christie in a time of global misery and creeping authoritarianism.
 Now I see why.

 National: Page 1 of 5

 Contests, events & more from Tyee and select partners

-Last week: Your thoughts on flu shots.
+Last week: What you’re reading in the age of Trump.
 Read the results of that poll here.